What are fringe benefits?

-Justworks gives you access to the following fringe benefits (we call them perks) to make available to your employees: Health benefits and accidental benefits (e.g., AD&D), elective deferrals through a 401(k), qualified dependent care, qualified transportation benefits, HSAs, FSAs, employer-provided group term life insurance, Citi Bike memberships, New York Health and Racquet Club memberships, and New York Sports Club memberships.
+Justworks gives you access to the following fringe benefits (we call them perks) to make available to your employees: Health benefits and accidental benefits (e.g., AD&D), elective deferrals through a 401(k), qualified dependent care, qualified transportation benefits, HSAs, FSAs, employer-provided group term life insurance, Citi Bike memberships, New York Health and Racquet Club memberships, Town Sports International, and New York Sports Club memberships.

 To the extent Justworks is administering any of the above fringe benefits for your company, we will automatically take care of the reporting for your company and the taxable amount will be included in your company’s employees’ Forms W-2 and your company’s Form 940 at the end of the year.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.